 Where does the PA's money go?

 PA funds are spent to improve facilities for the children, and all of the money raised comes back into school in some way.
 The Senior Leadership Team meets regulalry with the PA to discuss current priorities.

 Some of the PA's recent projects are shown below, and include the refurbishment of the allotment, installation of new equipment in the Early Years playground, the chicken run (and chickens!), and the new planter on the top playground.
-In the last year the PA has also provided funds for new sports kit, books and digital cameras.
+In the last two years the PA has also provided funds for new interactive screens in classrooms, the MUGA, sports kit, books and digital cameras.